 Do you provide transportation?

 Unfortunately, we are unable to provide transportation to our shelter.
 We are able to assist with limited transportation while clients are residing in the shelter.

 Can my children come with me to the shelter?

 Yes, children are welcome to come to the shelter with their parents.
-We are able to accommodate females off all ages and males up to the age of 17 in our shelter.
-Parents will be responsible for their children at all times while they are in the shelter.
+We are able to accommodate females of all ages and males up to the age of 17 in our shelter.
+Parents are responsible for their children at all times while they are in the shelter.

 Can we bring our pets?

 Unfortunately, we are not equipped to house family pets.
 We do however accept trained service dogs in accordance with ADA guidelines.
 Feel free to give an advocate a call for a list of other shelters that accept pets.